KennethChao/academic-kickstart/content/project/projects_MS/index.md

 +++

-In my second year of MS study, my main task is to build the bipedal mechanism for a human-sized humanoid robot (which called Nino later on) from a prototype design within a year (so that it can match my graduation plan).
+In my second year of MS study, my main research objective is to build the bipedal mechanism for a human-sized humanoid robot (which called Nino later on) from a prototype design and run the ZMP-based walking on it.
 Since there was no human-sized bipedal robot has been successfully built in our lab before, it was a chanllenging task at that moment.
-With a carefully-planned scheulde, the efficient executaion, and the great team work, we managed to built the bipedal robot and tested the ZMP-based walking on it.
+In one year, with a carefully-planned scheulde, the efficient executaion, and the great team work, we managed to built the bipedal robot and the ZMP-based walking was succesfully tested.

 ## Mechanism design of the biped mechanism with trunk
 {{< gallery album="1" >}}